bosbaber/gulpsample/readme.md

-# Gulp example
+# A minimalistic gulp sample

 Minimalistic example of how to use gulp as a web application builder.

 ## Getting started

 ### Requirements

 This sample requires the package manager for javascript to be installed.
 This tool is called 'npm'.
 In theory it should install with node.
+Google a bit to find out how to install npm for your specific environment.

+You will also need git to check out this source code.

 ### Check out sources
 Check out this repository using git clone